itp2-lanekassen/lanekassen/frontend/README.md

 ## Quality and testing

-All files are checked with eslint on commit. *NOT IMPLEMENTED YET:  Tests are ran on push*
+All files are checked with eslint on commit.

 Running eslint manually: